Christian Schwegler

 Christian Schwegler (born 6 June 1984) is a former footballer from Switzerland who played as defender.

 Career

 Christian joined Red Bull Salzburg during the summer of 2009 from Young Boys Bern for a fee of €0.6m.
 During the Red Bulls' 6–1 win over SV Mattersburg on 27 March 2010, Schwegler scored his first goal since joining the club.

+In the 2017-18 season, Schwegler returned to FC Luzern.
+At the beginning of 2020, he became captain for FC Luzern.
+His contract was extended by one year until the end of June 2021.

 Playing style

 Schwegler is known for his long throw-ins.

 Personal life

 He is the brother of Pirmin Schwegler.